Study Focuses on Arthritis Drugs

 Pharmacia study.

-Fanelle added that Merck conducted its own study of 382 patients last year
+Fanelle added that Merck conducted its own study of 382 patients last

 that found no difference in the incidence of high blood pressure and